DeverauxDietrich/amazon-clone/README.md

 This clone also has a working authentication system with a sign in and sign out feature.
 The sign in (email & password) was super simple thanks to the Firebase configs.

+Please note that this project is not mobile friendly yet.
+I'll look into making it responsive whenever I can.
+For now, I'd recommend viewing this project from an actual desktop browser.

 ## Everything achieved here was done with REACT, REACT Router, REACT Context API and firebase